At a Glance

-Switch to NordVPN (I’ve found it to be the best VPN for unblocking Netflix).
+Switch to NordVPN (I’ve found it to be the best VPN for securely accessing Netflix).

-I’ve tested various VPNs and NordVPN can reliably unblock Netflix US, UK, CA, and in other countries.
-Fast enough to watch Netflix in HD without the buffering.
+I’ve tested various VPNs, and NordVPN can reliably offer access to Netflix US, UK, CA, and in other countries.
+It’s fast enough to watch Netflix in HD without the buffering.

 NordVPN offers a 30-day money-back guarantee, so you can try it risk-free.

-To begin, let’s review the reasons why Netflix might block a VPN user from accessing their service.
+To begin, let’s review the reasons why Netflix might stop a VPN user from accessing their service.

 For many years, a VPN was arguably the best way to access Netflix content intended for viewers in other countries.
 Users would select a VPN server in another country, connect and fire up Netflix, gaining access to their desired movies and TV shows.

 However, in 2016, things quickly changed.
-At that time, the streaming giant actively began blocking VPN connections from accessing content from outside their own country.
+At that time, the streaming giant actively began preventing VPN users from accessing content from outside their own country.

-While this may strike you as rude, Netflix doesn’t block VPN users out of spite, but because they are legally required to do so.
+While this may strike you as rude, Netflix doesn’t stop VPN users out of spite, but because they are legally required to do so.

 The streaming service’s content distribution agreements it makes with film and television studios require them to take steps to ensure that the provided content is only accessible to viewers in specific regions.

-Unfortunately, Netflix’s content roadblocks mean many VPN providers can’t offer reliable access to the streaming service, as they did in the past.
+Unfortunately, Netflix’s content barriers mean many VPN providers can’t offer reliable access to the streaming service, as they did in the past.

 Sadly for Netflix viewers, this means that the movie or television series you enjoyed while visiting another country might not be available back in your home country.